d-apps/flutter_vibration_platform_channel/README.md

 ### Native Android and iOS Code (MethodChannel):

-Exploration of communication between Flutter and the native platforms (Android and iOS) through MethodChannel.
+Exploration of communication between Flutter and the native platforms (Android and iOS) through `MethodChannel`.
 This will allow access to specific APIs and resources of each operating system, such as device vibration control, which gives the project its name.